 How to prep your birds for breeding

 Keeping your chickens healthy and fit is crucial in the lead up to egg-fertilisation.
-Ways you can help prepare your chickens for breeding include:
+Ways you can help prepare your chickens for mating include:

 - Breeders ration - you can buy feed made especially for breeding birds, which keeps them healthy and fighting fit, helping them to perform better.
 Start feeding your chickens the breeder ration 6 weeks before you actually want your eggs to start becoming fertilised.